-Anthony Tata is the former Secretary of Transportation of North Carolina, and has a strong opinion about the importance ofefficient transportation.
-During his years in the Governor’s cabinet, he led an organization that had as many as 12.000 employees and a yearly $4.5 billion budget.
+Anthony Tata is the former Secretary of Transportation of North Carolina, and has a strong opinion about the importance of efficient transportation.
+During his years in the Governor’s cabinet, he led an organisation that had as many as 12.000 employees and a yearly $4.5 billion budget.

 When you are responsible for the conditions of the nation’s second most prominent highway network adding up to 88.000 miles, you are confronted with the amplitude of the situation on a daily basis.
 But why does transportation and economy have such a strong correlation between them?
 The answer of course can be found between the intricate relationship of producers and consumers.

 What makes economy go around is the often vulnerable transaction that allows the customers to find their product at convenient places.
 This is where network effect comes into the picture.
 When transportation is at its most efficient, it means that it can link various locations together, making the whole system better in the process.